You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 The car hire company I found to be the best in Sicily was Sicily by Car and they have an office inside the arrivals terminal at Palermo Airport and also in the city centre.

 Parking in Palermo City can be a bit tricky.
-The streets get very busy (it’s insane how close cars were parking together) and a parking permit in the city centre is required if you’re parking before 8 pm.
+The streets get very busy (it’s insane how close cars were parked together), and a parking permit in the city centre is required if you’re parking before 8 pm.
 These cost 5 euros a day or 2.5 for a hybrid vehicle.

 Parking Tips: Ask the staff at Sicily by Car if there are free spaces in their garage that you can use overnight.